capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/02-architecture.md

 }
 ```

-## Four Gateway/Adapter Patterns
+## Five Gateway/Adapter Patterns

-Different abstraction levels for different integration types.
-The patterns help you handle **heterogeneous integrations** (SDKs, REST, SOAP) with a consistent interface.
+Different patterns for different use cases.
+Pick the pattern that matches your use case, not a one-size-fits-all wrapper.
+You can use multiple patterns with the same API.
+These patterns help you handle **heterogeneous integrations** (SDKs, REST, SOAP) with a consistent interface.

 ### 1. CRUD Pattern - Abstractable Resource Lifecycle